newhavenrb/conferences/Being-an-Excellent-Software-Developer.md

 * T-Shaped people:  deep vertical skills, empathy with the rest of the team
 * Personalities (Myers-Briggs)
 * Fist to 5
     * You throw out your vote (0 - 5) on the count of three.
+* Collaboration 8
+    * 8 levels of how much you care, you vote separately on what you want yourself